nirgn975/portfolio/content/posts/2020/chapter-2-simple-twitter.md

 ### 1.1.
 User

-- We need users of course, they should have a way to sign-up and login with a username and password.
-We should validate their account by sending an email to their email address.
+- We need users of course, they should have a way to sign-up and login with a username and a password.
+And we should probably validate their account by sending an email to their email address to complete the sign-up process.
 - Every user should be able to do something called Tweet, send a public message that is limited to 140 characters.
-- Every user should have a profile page, with their basic information, and a list of all their tweets ordered from the last one by time (timeline page).
+- Every user should have a profile page, with their basic information, and a list of all their tweets ordered from the last one by time (called timeline page in Twitter).
-- Every user can follow and be followed by other users.
+- Every user can follow and be followed by other users (more on that in [section 1.2](#12-following-and-followers)).
-- Every user have a feed.
+- Every user have a feed (more on that in [section 1.5](#15-feed)).

 ### 1.2.
 Following and Followers

+- A user need to actively decide to follow another user, e.g. to go to user 2 profile page and press on the `follow` button.
+- The user 1 (who been follow) do not need to accept the following and cannot decline it, but he can see the list of users who are following after him.
-- When a user decide to follow some other user, he will see all of his tweets from the begging (and not from when he start to follow that user).
+- When a user (user 1) decide to follow some other user (user 2), he (user 1) will see all of user 2 tweets from the begging (and not from when user 1 start to follow user 2).

 ### 1.3.
 Tweet

 - Every tweet should be limited to 140 characters.
-- Every tweet should have replays, they are also a tweet, so they are also limited to 140 characters.
+- Every tweet should have `replays`, they are also a tweet, so they are also limited to 140 characters.
 - Every tweet have a `like` counter, which reflects how many people are liking the content of the tweet.
 - Everyone can see the `like` counter and the list of people who `like` that tweet.
 - A tweet will contain only text and images.
 - All tweets need to be linkable (have a unique link people can share).
-- When enter a tweet the user should be able to see all of the comments (also other tweets) of that tweet.
+- When enter a tweet page, a user should be able to see all of the comments (also other tweets) of that tweet.

 ### 1.4.
 Replays

-- A replay should be seen in the feed as a tweet.
+- A replay should be seen in the feed as a regular tweet.
 - It should reflect to which tweet the current tweet is replay to.
 - When enter to a replay, the user should be able to scroll up and see the original tweet this tweet is replays to.

 ### 1.5.
 Feed

 - The feed will be custom to every user.
 - The feed will show the tweets and replays other users tweeted.
-The only tweets that will be shown on the user feed are tweets from people he follows (not random people and not people who are follows him).
+The only tweets that will be shown on the user feed are tweets from users he follows (not random users and not users who are follows him).

 ### 1.6.
 What we are not want to do for this MVP

 This may not seem like a lot of work, but it does.
 We don't want to do things we don't know if our users will use.
-And the strongest reason to not build those features is that this book needs to end sometime soon (:
+And the strongest reason to not build those features is that this series needs to end sometime (:

 - We don't want to `retweet`.
 - We don't want to add gifs or videos to a tweet.